christopherstierna/fsc/README.md

 ## Building

 fsc uses CMake as a build system.
-Currently the CMakeLists.txt has configurations for Clang and GCC.
+Currently the CMakeLists.txt has compile configurations for the Clang, GCC and MSVC compilers.

 ### Prerequisites
 - CMake >= 4.0.0
+- Clang >= 12 or
 - GCC >= 10 or
-- Clang >= 12 or
+- MSVC >= 16.11 or
 - Any other C++ 20 capable compiler

 ### Steps